backdoer/Budget/README.md

 These [hints](http://bioresearch.byu.edu/cs260/mongohints.html) may be helpful as your implement your node/mongodb application.

-Once you've implemented getting and adding comments, you should add the ability for users delete one comment at a time.
+Once you've implemented getting and adding comments, you should add the ability for users delete comments.

 Passoff: